WWKY-FM

 WWKY-FM (104.9 FM) is a radio station licensed to Providence, Kentucky, United States.
-The station is currently owned by Caldwell County C.B.C., Inc.
+The station is currently owned by Commonwealth Broadcasting Corporation, through licensee Madisonville CBC, Inc. Studios are in downtown Princeton at 108 West Main Street.

 History

-The station went on the air as WPKY-FM on March 22, 1979.
-On January 15, 1994, the station changed its call sign to WAVJ.
+The station, originally licensed to Princeton, went on the air as WPKY-FM on March 22, 1979, under ownership by Leslie Goodaker.
+The station was an FM simulcast of WPKY's AM signal (1580 kHz) until the stations were sold to DART, Inc., in November 1993.
+On January 15, 1994, the station changed its call sign to WAVJ, and began airing its country music format.